HenriqueGimenes/modulogit/README.md

-Meu primeiro no sistema no GIT
+Meu primeiro no sistema no GIT(alterado e atualizado)

-Alteração no readme para descrever melhor no sistema.